 Love Me Tonight (1932), 104 minutes, D: Rouben Mamoulian

 An adaptation of Rodgers and Hart's Broadway musical, with innovative direction and editing, one of the best musicals.
+This was a pivotal musical.
+It shaped the technical language of movie musicals in the sound era, by smoothly integrating the songs into the film's plotline.
+It also featured the first zoom shot (into a window) and the first asynchronous sound, and also other dazzling special effects such as slow-motion, fast-motion, and split-screens.
 This is the romantic tale of a Parisian tailor Maurice Courtelin (Maurice Chevalier) who tries to win the heart of a princess, Princess Jeanette (Jeanette MacDonald).
 Includes the songs "Lover," "Mimi," and "Isn't It Romantic?"

 Me and My Gal (1932), 79 minutes, D: Raoul Walsh

 In this low-budget, fast-talking, pre-Code streetwise romantic comedy (with crime drama elements), fresh young New York pier beat-cop Danny Dolan (Spencer Tracy) falls in love with sarcastic, strong-minded waterfront cafe waitress Helen Riley (Joan Bennett), while Helen's newly-married sister Kate (Marion Burns) still harbors feelings for an ex-boyfriend - gangster fugitive Duke Castenega (George Walsh, the director's brother), and hides him in her attic.
 As a pre-Prohibition film (alcohol was outlawed in 1933), it celebrates drinking - one drunken character, the father of the bride, approaches the camera and asks: "Who’d like a drink, huh?"